Mantra and Music

 Why Chant Mantra?

-When a Mantra is pronounced repeatedly, the sound waves are transformed into electrical energy or vibrations.
-That's why we call it a "sound current" rather than "music".
+When a Mantra is pronounced repeatedly, the sound waves fill our bodies and are transformed into vibrations.
+That's why we call it a "sound current" rather than "music."

 OM MANI PADME HUM